jlamsens/opensysadmins/docs/howtos/clone-windows2022-virtualbox/index.md

     <img src="ip-settings.png" width="320" height="180"/>

 === "Step4"
     Close all windows.
 Click "Start" and typ "cmd" to open a command prompt: verify the internet connection.
-The network icon on the bottom-right taskbar will soon change.
+The network icon on the bottom-right taskbar will show connectivity.

     <img src="verify-internet-connection.png" width="320" height="180"/>

 ## Computername
 === "Step1"
     Right-click on "Start -> System".
-Change the computer name from "vm8" to "vm9".
+Change the computer name from "vm16" to "vm17".
 Restart now.

     <img src="rename-pc.png" width="320" height="180"/>